This

 New Limelight film directory:

-at following address at the earliest, Arunlochan Das, Limelight, Swati
+at the earliest, Arunlochan Das, Limelight, Swati Enclave, 3rd

 Deuta Diya Bidai releasing on Apr 28: